-We understand that it is upsetting to find out that your child may have anorexia.
-If you are concerned that your child or teenager may be suffering from Anorexia or if they have been diagnosed and you are looking for professional support we will be able to help you.
+If you are concerned that your child or teenager may be suffering from anorexia, or if they have been diagnosed with an eating disorder and you are looking for professional support, we can help.

 Anorexia is a serious mental health condition characterised by an extreme preoccupation for pursuing as low a body weight as possible.